nader2560/react-redux-firebase/docs/recipes/auth.md

-import PropTypes from 'prop-types' import { compose } from 'redux' import { connect } from 'react-redux' import { withFirebase, isLoaded, isEmpty } from 'react-redux-firebase'
+import PropTypes from 'prop-types' import { compose } from 'redux' import { connect } from 'react-redux' import { withFirebase, isLoaded, isEmpty } from 'react-redux-firebase-immutable'

 function AuthPage ({ firebase, auth }) {
   if (!isLoaded(auth)) {